-There are more advanced hoisting and rigging tools and equipment, such as remote crane hooks, hydraulic gantries and self-propelled modular transporters (SPMTs).
-These tools and equipment are used by ironworkers (structural/ornamental) to move materials and equipment.
+There are more advanced hoisting and rigging tools and equipment, such as remote crane hooks, hydraulic gantries, and self-propelled modular transporters (SPMTs).
+These tools and equipment are used by ironworkers (generalist) to move materials and equipment.

-There is a greater variety of mobile equipment (e.g., rough terrain forklifts, mini cranes, mobile elevating work platforms) used by ironworkers (structural/ornamental).
+There is a greater variety of mobile equipment used by ironworkers (generalist) such as rough terrain forklifts, mini cranes and mobile elevating work platforms.
 Cordless tools are replacing hydraulic and pneumatic tools.